Judge Orders Pit Bull Owner to Pay Restitution

 Melissa Barnes, 65-years old, died after being attacked by two pit bulls in Bozeman.

-UPDATE 06/28/17: On Tuesday, a Bozeman woman donated her organs and was taken off life support after being horribly mauled by two dogs.
+On Tuesday, a Bozeman woman donated her organs and was taken off life support after being horribly mauled by two dogs over the weekend.
 Melissa Barnes, 65-years old, was left brain dead after two pit bulls belonging to a tenant attacked her Saturday.
 Doctors had to wait nearly three days after she was declared brain dead before taking her off life support because the dogs were not vaccinated.
 Doctors had to await the rabies tests results before donating her organs.

 Neither Bartlett or his girlfriend were home when the attack occurred.
 Their pit bulls and children were under the care of Bartlett's niece.
 The children went outside where Barnes was working in the yard and the dogs followed.
 What shortly ensued was a violent unpredictable pit bull mauling that left a woman dead.
 The unpredictability and severity of attacks by pit bulls is why over 1,000 jurisdictions in the U.S. regulate this dog breed and worldwide, jurisdictions in over 40 countries.